Community News

 Men’s Club

-Did you know that Brandon Seniors for Seniors Co-op Inc. had a Men’s Club?
+Did you know that Brandon Seniors for Seniors Co-op Inc. has a Men’s Club?
 For approximately 2.5 years, the Men’s Club has created a workspace where like-minded men can work shoulder-to-shoulder.
 This club was created as a need to provide a safe space for men to meet weekly, share ideas, life experiences and provide value to Brandon.
 If you are interested in becoming a member to participate in workshops, presentations, games, small projects or just a friendly male voice, then please feel free to reach out to us at [email protected] or (204) 571-2050.
 The group meet every Wednesday from 9:30 AM – 10:30 AM at 311 Park Avenue East in Brandon.

 Raising Funds to Support Healthcare